sandhawke/n-quads-update-stream/README.md

 ^C
 ```

-That event stream will continue until interrupted.
+That event stream will continue until interrupted, adding another
+'add' and 'remove' event each second.

 ## Event Types